uozuAho/note_searcher/readme.md

 - separate view for search results + related files etc.
     - I want to see file tree at same time
     - search box in results view. not supported in tree view
+- bug: weird search behaviour
+    - search for "#design-patterns": proxy does not appear, < 10 results
+    - search for "proxy pattern": proxy does appear
 - bug: '+' operator not working as expected:
     - using lucene
     - search for #work: no results